 It is genuinely fascinating to report from our data that so-called digital natives make frequent use of social practices of digital communication which they simultaneously suspect, according those practices less authenticity and even less reality.
+This betrays the struggle over the real and our dis-ease with Alterity.
 It is absolutely interesting that in the context of our research, our so-called native informants know just as little about the territory as we do.